-If your visiting this website, it’s safe to say you’ve heard the hype about whole grains, but what exactly are they?
-A whole grain, as compared to a refined grain, contains all the parts and pieces that together make up the seed.
+If you’re visiting this website, you’re probably familiar with the trending conversation about whole grains, but what exactly are they?
+Basically, a whole grain, compared to a refined grain, contains all the parts and pieces that together make up the seed.
 Whether the reference is to wheat, rye, or oats, the same rules apply.

 A whole grain is composed of three major components: the bran, endosperm, and germ.